 We have several strategies for finding good job candidates.
 First, several of our clinicians who teach a course or two at nearby graduate schools, not for the income so much as for the exposure to graduate students who might someday be candidates for our organization.

-Secondly, for over 20 years, we taken 2 to 5 practicum students.
+Secondly, for over 20 years, we took 2 to 5 practicum students each year.
 These are students in graduate school who are inexperienced but will someday be out their building career’s for themselves.
 We are offering each practicum student a year-long job interview.
 By the end of it, they will know who we are.
 And we will know them.
 It does not always turn out to be a match but sometimes it does.
 When it does it is a very low risk hire for the both of us.

 Now both of these strategies are quite long-term.
 One does not see immediate results from teaching or supervising.
 But these do build a reputation that spreads and creates an excellent foundation for our hiring.